 At common law, damages are, as a general rule, calculated at the time or date that the breach occurred.
 Obviously, this is also the date that the cause of action arises.

 DSPC usually calculates its loss by multiplying the number of shares it had offered to buy, by the difference between the share price on the Australian Stock Exchange as at the date it claims it accepted the consumer’s repudiation) and the price that the defendant agreed to sell.
 DSPC essentially claims the profit it would have made by reselling the shares for their market value.
-Often the date that DSPC claims to have accepted the consumer’s repudiation, however, is some time (months or even a year or more) after it claims to have received the signed transfer form from the consumer.
+Often the date that DSPC claims to have accepted the consumer’s repudiation, however, is sometimes (months or even a year or more) after it claims to have received the signed transfer form from the consumer.

 The date of the breach or repudiation is critical as it is clear that the value of the subject matter of the dispute, the shares or securities, constantly fluctuate in their market value.
 The date that DSPC elects might be a date where that price is considerably higher than at the time it made its offer.